 9.2.3.53 Mobility Restriction List

-This IE defines roaming or access restrictions for subsequent mobility actions for which the NR-RAN provides information about the target of the mobility action towards the UE, e.g., handover, or for SCG selection during dual connectivity operation or for assigning proper RNAs.
+This IE defines roaming or access restrictions for subsequent mobility actions for which the NR-RAN provides information about the target of the mobility action towards the UE, e.g., handover, or for SCG selection during dual connectivity operation or for assigning proper RNAs or for above aspects for NPN.
 If the NG-RAN receives the Mobility Restriction List IE, it shall overwrite previously received restriction information.
 NG-RAN behaviour upon receiving this IE is specified in TS 23.501 [7].